unmanbearpig/unmb.pw-blog/_posts/2022-06-09-linux-kernel-mouse-overclocking.markdown

 }
 ```

-Here we just read some data in a loop and measure how each iteration took.
+Here we just read some data in a loop and measure how long each iteration took.
 From the duration it's trivial to calculate the rate, so it's easier to read.

 Let's run it on the device file of our mouse and move the mouse a bit.